Pompeo to meet Taliban negotiators in Qatar

 The Taliban, who are Sunni hardliners, are insisting on adherence to the Hanafi school of Sunni Islamic jurisprudence, but government negotiators say this could be used to discriminate against Hazaras, who are predominantly Shiite, and other minorities.

 Another contentious topic is how the US-Taliban deal will shape a future Afghan peace deal and how it will be referred to.

 The Doha peace talks opened after the Taliban and Washington signed a deal in February, with the US agreeing to withdraw all foreign forces in exchange for security guarantees and a Taliban promise to start talks.

 Despite the talks, violence has surged across Afghanistan, with the Taliban stepping up daily attacks against Afghan security forces.

-Afghan civilians have long borne the brunt of the bloodshed.
+Afghan civilians have long borne the brunt of the country's bloodshed.

 Officials in Kabul also worry it will harden the Taliban position at the negotiating table, where the future of hard-won gains including women's rights are on the line.

 Saturday's strike on the Afghan capital saw a barrage of rockets slam into various parts of central and north Kabul -- including in and around the heavily fortified Green Zone that houses embassies and international firms.

 The Iranian embassy said on Twitter that its main building had been hit by rocket fragments after a missile landed on the premises.
 No one on the compound, located just outside the Green Zone, was wounded.